List of most-disliked YouTube videos: Historical most-disliked videos

-The following table lists the last 4 videos known to have become YouTube's most disliked video, from the implementation of the dislike button in March 2010 to December 2021.
-The Music video for the Justin Bieber Baby is the only video to have been the most disliked YouTube video twice.
+The following table lists the last 4 videos known to have each historically become YouTube's most disliked video, from the implementation of the like–dislike system in March 2010 to the moment when the dislikes count was hidden from the public in December 2021.
+Of the 4 videos listed, the music video for Justin Bieber's Baby is the only one to have been the most disliked video twice – in August 21, 2010, and again in June 16 of the following year – and also the one that stayed at that top rank for the longest time (almost 90 months).